 Several years later I was saltwater fishing on the coast where circle hooks were the hook of choice among local anglers.
 I had a chance to use them in a saltwater environment which gave me an opportunity to use them and learn while they were in use and really understand what makes them work and more importantly what doesn’t.

-I made it back from the coast and immediately began testing circle hooks again using my new-found knowledge and quickly learned that the past issues I’d had were because I was using the wrong hooks and wasn’t using the hooks correctly.
+I made it back from the coast and immediately began testing circle hooks again using my newfound knowledge and quickly learned that the past issues I’d had were because I was using the wrong hooks and wasn’t using the hooks correctly.

 Switching to a new hook style and making some tweaks in my habits changed this and put me on a path to success and I’ve been using circle hooks exclusively ever since.